How to Become a Speech Therapist in New Jersey

 • Communication in Aging

 You’ll also complete a clinical practicum near the end of your degree program.
 You’ll begin by shadowing a licensed SLP in a clinical setting, learning clinical and diagnostic procedures, and assessing and evaluating patients.
 Next, you’ll begin to complete activities on your own, under supervision.
-Over the course of your practicum you’ll be expected to learn how to properly assess, evaluate, diagnose, and develop treatment plans for patients.
+Over the course of your practicum, you’ll be expected to learn how to properly assess, evaluate, diagnose, and develop treatment plans for patients.

-Step 3.
-Pass the National SLP Exam and Consider Earning the CCC-SLP Credential
+Step 2.
+Pass the National SLP Exam

 You’ll need to score at least 162 to pass, on a 100-200 scale.